What are crop insurance subsidies?

 Rather than using the term “crops”, it is proper to use the term “commodities” when discussing crop insurance since most coverages are not exactly for crops per se.
 More than 100 commodities are insured such as crops that are not planted every year like apples and citrus, livestock like cattle or lambs, apiculture or beekeeping, clams, rangeland, pasture, and oysters.

 Some crops can be insured under a number of plans.
-One great example is for wheat which basically includes yield protection, revenue protection, area yield protection, and many others.
+One great example is wheat which basically includes yield protection, revenue protection, area yield protection, and many others.
 On the other hand, wine grapes can only be protected under a yield-based plan type of insurance.

 Again, the kinds of coverage vary by crop due to the difference in each crop’s individual characteristics.